[light]

 include the applause after the performance.

-Probably not.
+A: Probably not.
 Miles Ahead is not comprehensive or complete.
-There are many live
+There are probably some

 Also, I have not tried to list every issued version of every recording, or every